orcestra-campaign/flightplanning/notebooks/on_flight/README.md

 All figures plotted with the flight plan on top

-- Forecast column water vapour for the time closest to now 	(	Figures/TCW_forecast)
+- Forecast column water vapour for the time closest to now 		(Figures/TCW_forecast)
+- Satellite images (IR and VIS) that can be overlaid onto Planet	(Figures/Planet)
 - Latest GOES East visible satelite image 				(Figures/VIS)
 - Latest GOES East TPW 							(Figures/TPW)
 - Latest GOES East visible with Goes TPW estimate overlayed 		(Figures/VIS_and_TPW)